 Bits Description [3] PWM3TF Channel 3 Center-aligned Trigger Flag For Center-aligned Operating mode, this bit is set to 1 by hardware when PWM counter up count to CNR if PWM3TEN bit is set to 1.
 After this bit is set to 1, ADC will start conversion if ADC triggered source is selected by PWM.
-Note: This bit can be cleared by writing '1' to it.
+Software can write 1 to clear this bit.
 [2] PWM2TF Channel 2 Center-aligned Trigger Flag For Center-aligned Operating mode, this bit is set to 1 by hardware when PWM counter up count to CNR if PWM2TEN bit is set to 1.
 After this bit is set to 1, ADC will start conversion if ADC triggered source is selected by PWM.
-Note: This bit can be cleared by writing '1' to it.
+Software can write 1 to clear this bit.
 [1] PWM1TF Channel 1 Center-aligned Trigger Flag For Center-aligned Operating mode, this bit is set to 1 by hardware when PWM counter up count to CNR if PWM1TEN bit is set to 1.
 After this bit is set to 1, ADC will start conversion if ADC triggered source is selected by PWM.
-Note: This bit can be cleared by writing '1' to it.
-[0] PWM0TF Channel 0 Center-aligned Trigger Flag For Center-aligned Operating mode, this bit is set to 1 by hardware when PWM counter up counts to CNR if PWM0TEN bit is set to 1.
+Software can write 1 to clear this bit.
+[0] PWM0TF Channel 0 Center-aligned Trigger Flag For Center-aligned Operating mode, this bit is set to 1 by hardware when PWM counter up count to CNR if PWM0TEN bit is set to 1.
 After this bit is set to 1, ADC will start conversion if ADC triggered source is selected by PWM.
-Note: This bit can be cleared by writing '1' to it.
+Software can write 1 to clear this bit.